Information about Cat Nutrition

 If you want to feed raw foods to cats, we recommend using cat foods that are intended to be fed raw.
 There is still risk but it is less than with home made raw food.
 Also, if you do decide to feed raw cat food to your cats, please remember that some raw cat foods are relatively high in carbohydrates.
 Some even include odd things like potatoes.

-Sources of Cat Foods:
+Local Sources of Cat Foods:

 There are a number of places to find cat foods including on-line stores, local chain pet stores, and local specialty pet food stores.